Code-Institute-Submissions/Jnaesi-Dailyquest_JanResub/README.md

 #### User Story

-1. As a User, I want to invite my friends, so we can enjoy this to do list app.
+1. As a User, I want to motivate my self by visually be able to see what tasks are completed.
 2. As a User, I want to organize my work, so I can feel more in control.
 4. As a User, I want to be able to understand my progress with my tasks.
-5. As a User, I want to be able to keep notes of my paid bills for the month.
+5. As a User, I want to be able to login to my profile and keep notes.
-6. As a User, I want to show my wife of what i have left to do in the household before the weekend.
+6. As a User, I want to be able to remove all my tasks that i have completed.
-7. As a User, I want to be able to see what quests i have in my game to do before the weekly reset.
+7. As a User, I want to be able update the content of my weekly and daily tasks.
 8. As a User, I want a reminder on how many tasks i have in a week or day.
 9. As a User, I want to keep track of my studies.
 10. As a User, I want to keep track of my movies that i have to watch.